sajeela-luqman/MBAI5310G-AI-Programming-SajeelaLuqman/assignments/week-02/README.md

 # Methods Used
 I used 10 main pipeline steps:
 -Load the dataset
-- Inspect the dataset
+-Inspect the dataset
 -Understand the business problem, machine learning problem, and prediction goal -Clean the data
 -Define features (X) and target (y)
 -Split the dataset into training and testing -Preprocessing